Xbox servers are restarting in: .They should be back up in approximately .

 The implicit mod can be easily rolled to 16 with a few Blessed Orbs.
 A low explicit roll (below 90) can be turned into a high roll (over 90) with a Divine orb or two.

-Black Sun Crest boosts your Int and allows you to use Enlighten as soon as you get one without waiting to level it.
+Black Sun Crest boosts your Int. +1 gem level bonus is nice too.
 Look for at least 13% increased Int.

 This helmet also makes it easier to obtain a good enchantment (see the Enchantment section).
 You can use more than one Black Sun Crest with different socket colors and enchantments and swap them depending on the target.